 PGP follows a simple yet historically effective approach to managing portfolio risk.
 The rule calls for owning stocks if the current value of an indicator (such as a stock market index) is at least as high as the average of the last 13 month-end values.
-Alternatively, PCP calls for switching to cash (or another relatively safe, short-term investment) when the value of the indicator is below the average of the last 13 month-end values.
-This simple rule dictates both when to enter and exit the market and is the foundation for PCP.
+Alternatively, PGP calls for switching to cash (or another relatively safe, short-term investment) when the value of the indicator is below the average of the last 13 month-end values.
+This simple rule dictates both when to enter and exit the market and is the foundation for PGP.

 How has PGP Performed?

 Historically it has performed well; otherwise, we wouldn’t bother presenting it.
 We present a wealth of performance information.
 Please consider carefully the important disclaimers and warnings.
 The following links open calculators showing the performance of PGP.

 Link: What’s the Performance of PGP over the Long-Term (U.S.)?
 This calculator shows long-term results (over 90 years of data) using U.S. only data because that’s what we have.
 Under Inputs choose the weighting to PGP and Bonds, benchmark portfolios for comparison, and the date range.
 Then click various tabs in the middle to see different perspectives on performance.
 Explanatory comments are shown on the right.
 Reducing the weighting of PGP and increasing the weight to Bonds generally reduces risk.
 The PGP / Bond portfolio strategies can be compared against static allocations between stocks and bonds.

 Link: What’s the Performance of PGP Globally (30 Years)?
 This calculator shows the results of PGP over the last 30 years using global equities

 Disclaimers, Warnings, etc.